 #10 – Lawn and garden products

 These products, including herbicides and fungicides, round out the top ten, accounting for 3 percent of all APCC calls, an increase over last year.
 It’s incredibly important to store lawn and garden products out of the reach of pets.
+Weed killers in particular, can be very dangerous, however these pet safe weed killers are perfectly safe)

 More important information about pet toxins can be accessed on the ASPCA Animal Poison Control Center’s free mobile app – APCC by ASPCA.
 Featuring a searchable database of more than 275 toxins as well as helpful information for owners of dogs, cats, horses, and birds, the app helps pet owners quickly and accurately identify common household hazards, toxic and non-toxic plants, potentially harmful medications, as well as warm and cold weather hazards.